 - Broad understanding of all the technical terminology.

 There is a big difference between an experienced developer and a CTO.

 CTO should understand not only the technical but also the business component of the project.
-This is a person who offers solutions based on his experience and selects tech solutions that will really help to solve the current business problem.
+This person offers solutions based on his experience.
+Also, a CTO selects tech solutions that will help solve the current business problem.

-While the rest of the team can focus on the product details that are working on, CTO should be able to think strategically to see the whole picture to do the right steps achieving the final goal.
+While the rest of the team can focus on the product details that are working on, the CTO should be able to think strategically to see the whole picture to do the right steps to achieve the final goal.

-Recommendations from your co-workers or partners may be very helpful when you are looking for such a responsible employee as CTO.
+References and recommendations from your co-workers or partners may be very helpful when looking for a responsible employee like CTO.
 Start by asking people you know for advice.
 Maybe some of them already hired CTO as a service or know someone who did?
-These people won’t lie to you if something in this collaboration went wrong and, vice versa, they will probably recommend you a chief technical officer who makes their business flourish.
+These people won’t lie to you if something in this collaboration goes wrong and vice versa.
+They will probably recommend you a chief technical officer who makes their business flourish.
 Someone’s success will be proof of the seniority and professionalism of your future CTO.

 Engaging a CTO in Stripe Integration

 The most recent case when we rented out our Chief Technical Officer was to conduct a complicated Stripe integration for a startup.